+Academic Requirements

-Academic Requirements To be considered for a place, all applicants must meet our standard academic requirements.
+To be considered for a place, all applicants must meet our standard academic requirements.
 Below we cover our standard entry requirements from the UK along with a link to our website for qualifications we accept from elsewhere in the world.
 All applicants must also meet our general university entry requirements including SQA, GCSE or equivalent English language requirements.
+You can find the University's approved subject listing online at:

+SQA Higher subjects accepted for general University entry purposes

+A level subjects accepted for general university entry purposes

-You can find the University's approved subject listing online at: www.ed.ac.uk/studying/undergraduate/entry-requirements/ scottish-qualifications/approved-subjects www.ed.ac.uk/studying/undergraduate/entry-requirements/ruk/approved-subjects Demand for places on our Biomedical programmes is much higher than places available so applicants who meet the standard academic requirements are not guaranteed an offer of studies.
+Demand for places on our Biomedical programmes is much higher than places available so applicants who meet the standard academic requirements are not guaranteed an offer of studies.
 The majority of offers will be made to students who achieve grades above the standard academic requirement.

+SQA Highers

-SQA Highers AABB (achievement by end of S5 preferred).
+AABB (achievement by end of S5 preferred).
 BBB must be achieved in one year of S4-S6.
 Higher Mathematics and/or Physics, and Advanced Higher Biology and Chemistry are recommended for ease of transition to degree study but are not required for entry.
-National 5: Mathematics at grade B and English at grade C. To be considered for second year entry: Advanced Higher AB to include Biology and Chemistry.
-GCE A levels AAB, in one set of exams, to include Biology/Human Biology and Chemistry.
+National 5: Mathematics at grade B and English at grade C.

+To be considered for second year entry: Advanced Higher AB to include Biology and Chemistry.

+GCE A levels

+AAB (preferably in one set of exams), to include Biology/Human Biology and Chemistry.
 Mathematics and/or Physics are recommended for ease of transition to degree study but are not required for entry.
 GCSEs: Mathematics at Grade B or 6 and English at Grade C or 4.

 To be considered for second year entry: AAB, in one set of exams, to include Biology and Chemistry.

+International Baccalaureate

-International Baccalaureate Overall score of: 34 points with 655 at HL; to include Biology and Chemistry, one at Grade 5 and one at Grade 6.
+Overall score of: 34 points with 655 at HL; to include Biology and Chemistry, one at Grade 5 and one at Grade 6.
 Mathematics and/or Physics are recommended for ease of transition to degree study but are not required for entry.
 SL: English at Grade 5 and Mathematics at Grade 5.
 Both the Mathematics Analysis & Approaches and Applications & Interpretation pathways will be accepted.

-To be considered for second year entry: Overall score of 36 points, with 666 at HL to include Biology and Chemistry HNC/HND We welcome applications from individuals holding HNC and HND qualifications for entry into the Biomedical Sciences programmes.
+To be considered for second year entry: Overall score of 36 points, with 666 at HL to include Biology and Chemistry

+HNC/HND

+We welcome applications from individuals holding HNC and HND qualifications for entry into the Biomedical Sciences programmes.
 Given the wide range of HNC/ HND qualifications available and the different grading of assessments it is difficult to provide specific standard academic requirements.
 Nevertheless, we would expect the HNC/HND to have substantial credit weighting in the Biological/Biomedical subject area and in Chemistry.
 Where grades are awarded alphabetically we would require a minimum of a B grade overall and where a Pass/Merit/Distinction classification is used we would require a minimum of a Merit overall.

-For further information about accepted Access courses; Foundation programmes and other UK qualifications, please contact the UG Admissions Team at: futurestudents@ed.ac.uk For countries outside the UK from which we commonly accept applications please visit: www.ed.ac.uk/studying/international/country
+For further information about accepted Access courses; Foundation programmes and other UK qualifications, please contact the UG Admissions Team at: medug@ed.ac.uk.

+For countries outside the UK from which we commonly accept applications please visit: www.ed.ac.uk/studying/international/country

+Non-Academic Evidence

+In terms of your personal statement we are looking for the following: mention of why you want to study Biomedical Sciences specifically (e.g. reasons; interests in the subject); what preparation you have undertaken within your studies that align with this programme choice, and how this will help you.